27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Edge cases: empty input, null, very large input

-- Error cases: what should it throw / return?
+- Error cases: what should it throw or return?

 - Boundary cases for any limits in the code